Blockchains/mStable-tech-challenges/dapp-developer/README.md

 **Like the real world better?** Feel free to complete an issue with the tag `challenge` listed by our team on the [mStable-app](https://github.com/mstable/mstable-app/issues) instead.

-or choose 1:
+Choose 1:

 # Task 1

 Create a todo list application with the following components:

-Smart Contract - this should be the storage for all of the todo items that users are going to create Frontend - this should allow you to interact with the todo list from a web interface Automated tests - flex your muscles and show us how you think about test cases
+ - Smart Contract: this should be the storage for all of the todo items that users are going to create
+ - Frontend: this should allow you to interact with the todo list from a web interface

 ## Suggestions